NVR Ireland Network Membership-Terms of Reference and Membership Form

 Following suggestions from NVR practitioners/ trainers in Ireland, an open meeting of experienced NVR practitioners/ trainers was held on the 16th May 2019 at NUI Galway.
 It was proposed at that meeting that a professional network and a steering committee would be established, and that this professional network would be known as NVR Ireland.

-Membership of the NVR Ireland Network is open to any child and family practitioner and/ or researcher/ academic who have attended NVR training (of at least 2 days duration and recognised by the Steering Group of this Network), who have implemented NVR in their work and who, where relevant, have the support of their employer in the use of NVR.
+Membership of the NVR Ireland Network is open to any child and family practitioner and/ or researcher/ academic who have attended NVR training (of at least 2 days duration and recognised by the National Committee of this Network), who have implemented NVR in their work and who, where relevant, have the support of their employer in the use of NVR.
 Members of the NVR Ireland Network continue their commitment to the implementation and further development of NVR throughout Ireland and further afield.

 What are the main aims of the NVR Ireland steering group?